shivamking05675/HacktoberFest-2022/README.md

 # HacktoberFest-2020
-Repository designed for beginner to contribute to open-source
+Repository designed for beginner to contribute to open-source and Well Help Full

 ## ❓ What is Hacktoberfest 2020?